MohamedMohsen01/MohamedMohsen01/README.md

 I built this project to get hands-on experience designing the control logic for a complete automated manufacturing process.

-The system uses a Siemens PLC with Factory I/O to control different stages of the manufacturing line, including material handling, machining, sorting, and assembly.
+The system uses a Siemens PLC with Factory I/O to control different parts of the manufacturing line, including material handling, machining, sorting, and assembly.

 ### What I worked on

 - Structured the PLC program using separate function blocks
-- Created the automatic operating sequence
+- Built the automatic operating sequence
 - Integrated sensors and actuators throughout the system
 - Programmed pick-and-place operations
 - Controlled the machining stations
-- Added sorting and assembly logic
+- Added product sorting and assembly logic
 - Created automatic and manual operating modes
 - Added emergency-stop and interlock logic
 - Added fault handling